chijuiwu/KinectMultiTrack/README.md

 The project is about tracking people and resolving occlusion in realistic environments using multiple Kinects.

-## TODO...
+## TODO

-* Literature review
-* Code refactor
+* Code refactoring
+* Report
+* Fix UI lag
+* Fix UI crash/rendering when moving too close to the Kinects
-* Midterm report
+* Test logging
-* Testing of differences in world coordinates
+* Automate tracking process
 * Extend for angle
-* Extend for more people
-* Testing for occlusions
+* Accommodate for occlusions
 * User study

-## Completed...
+## Completed

 * DOER and Ethics (26th September, 2014)
 * Presentation (8th October, 2014)